-4. INTERESTS OF NATURAL AND LEGAL PERSONS INVOLVED IN THE ISSUE
+4. INTERESTS OF NATURAL AND LEGAL PERSONS INVOLVED IN THE ISSUE i Use of proceeds: [General corporate purposes]

 [Save for any fees payable to the [Managers/Dealer/Advisor], so far as the Issuer is aware, no person involved in the issue of the Covered Bonds has an interest material to the issue. - Amend as appropriate if there are other interests]